mchung94/pyramid-service/README.md

 top of stock pile -> 3h 4h 5h 6h 7h 8h 9h Th Jh Qh Kh As 2s 3s 4s 5s 6s 7s 8s 9s Ts Js Qs Ks
 ```

-### Services
+### Endpoints
 Given a card deck string like the above, the service supports all of Microsoft
-Solitaire Collection's challenges with these URLs:
+Solitaire Collection's challenges with these endpoints:
-- /pyramid-solitaire/solver/Board?deck=...
+- /pyramid-solitaire/solver/board?deck=...
   - The Board Challenge solver is for finding the minimum number of steps to
   clear the 28 pyramid cards, even if there are still cards in the stock or
   waste piles.
-- /pyramid-solitaire/solver/Score?deck=...
-  - The Score Challenge solver finds the way to get the maximum score.
-- /pyramid-solitaire/solver/Score?goal=2500&current=1800&deck=...
+- /pyramid-solitaire/solver/score?goalScore=2500&currentScore=1800&deck=...
   - The Score Challenge solver, given the goal score and the current score,
   will find the fastest way to reach the goal score.
+The maximum possible
+  score is 1290 so if you want to just maximize the score without a goal in
+  mind, use that.
-- /pyramid-solitaire/solver/Card?goal=4&rank=J&current=1&deck=...
+- /pyramid-solitaire/solver/card?goalNumberToRemove=4&rankToRemove=J&currentNumberRemoved=1&deck=...
   - The Card Challenge solver, given a card rank, a goal number of cards to
   remove (of that rank), and the current number of cards removed so far, will
   find the best way to remove that many cards.
-For example, with goal=4,
+For example, with
-  rank=J, and current=1, it means your goal is to remove 4 Jacks, and you've
+  goalNumberToRemove=4, rankToRemove=J, and currentNumberRemoved=1, it means
-  removed one Jack so far.
-This is the solver that can potentially return
+  your goal is to remove 4 Jacks, and you've removed one Jack so far.
+This is
-  multiple results - in the examples of the 4 Jacks, if it found a way to
+  the solver that can potentially return multiple results - in the examples of
-  remove 1 Jack while clearing the board, or remove 2 Jacks without clearing
+  the 4 Jacks, if it found a way to remove 1 Jack while clearing the board, or
-  the board, it doesn't know which is better (not clearing the board means
+  remove 2 Jacks without clearing the board, it doesn't know which is better
-  having to use limited re-deals) so it returns both solutions.
+  (not clearing the board means having to use limited re-deals) so it returns
+  both solutions.